 On this day seven instruments were recorded: two trumpets, played by Bert Courtley and Duncan Campbell; two oboes, played by Dick Morgan and Mike Winfield, who also both added cor anglais parts; and a double bass played by Frank Clarke.

-The cor anglais were used during the instrumental passage, but went unused in the final mix.
+The cors anglais were used during the instrumental passage, but went unused in the final mix.
 They can be heard on Anthology 2.
-The double bass, meanwhile, played just a three-second passage of descending notes as the banker sits waiting for a trim.
+The double bass, meanwhile, was played for just a three-second passage of descending notes as the banker sits waiting for a trim.

 Also on this day...

 - 2021: Mary McCartney to direct Abbey Road Studios documentary

 - 2010: Cast list announced for Robert Zemeckis’ Yellow Submarine remake

 - 2010: Album release: Y Not by Ringo Starr

 - 1981: US single release: Woman by John Lennon

 - 1969: The Beatles meet at Ringo Starr’s house